How to File For Divorce in England & Wales

 Make sure you file for your decree absolute within a year after the Decree Nisi is granted, as otherwise, you’ll have to go through more court proceedings.

 How to deal with your finances in divorce

-Obtaining a divorce does not sever your financial ties or commitments from your spouse; it merely dissolves your marriage.
+Contrary to popular belief, obtaining a divorce does not sever your financial ties or ongoing commitments to or from your ex-spouse, it merely dissolves your marriage.

-They believe that because they have a good amicable relationship that it’s unnecessary or they believe that getting a divorce is enough and finances are already sorted.
+Unfortunately, they wrongly believe that because they have an amicable relationship with their former spouse it’s unnecessary, or they believe that getting a divorce means the finances are automatically sorted.

 Obtaining a financial order is done separately from the divorce proceedings and is the only way to legally divide your assets and finances.
-Without one, you are financially tied, even years after.
+Without one, you are financially tied, even many years after divorcing.

-Now, we understand that words like financial order or financial settlement might sound daunting, but we can help you obtain a legally binding financial order without needing to spend thousands on solicitors.
+We understand that legal phrases like financial order or financial settlement can sound daunting, but we can help you obtain a legally binding financial order without needing to spend thousands on solicitors.

-If you are looking to separate property, pensions or children arrangements such as visitation or maintenance, then you will require a judge to grant a consent order that documents these details.
+If you are looking to separate assets, property, pensions, or child arrangements such as visitation or maintenance, then you will require a judge to grant a financial consent order that documents these details.